 Chores for Preschoolers

 As your toddler becomes a big kid, they can take on more significant responsibilities.
-However, this may include a bit heavier lifting and even doing safe things unsupervised.
+However, this may include a bit of heavier lifting and even doing safe things unsupervised.
 Also, you can likely teach your child to do tasks in a few steps at this age.
-So, consider asking their help to fold towels and put them away.
-It doesn’t have to be super complex, but it will build soft skills and help their confidence.
+So, consider asking for their help folding towels and putting them away.
+It doesn’t have to be overly complex, but it will help build their soft skills and boost their confidence.

 - Help to set the table